 Use Digital Tools to Stay Organized

 A study from the Harvard Business Review found that increasing retention by even 5% can lead to a 25-95% increase in revenue.
 By using a CRM (customer relationships management) tool, your company has the potential to increase retention by up to 27%.
 Using a CRM allows you to organize how you handle customer information, communications, and other relevant customer data.
 By keeping everything organized, you can make sure you're staying on top of everything you need to in order to keep your customers satisfied - something that plays a key part in whether you're able to retain them or now.
 There are plenty of great CRM options available on the market.
 Many of them are highly compatible with remote working, including our CRM.
-If you have the time, we recommend taking a few minutes to see what Dock 365's CRM can do to increase your customer retention.

 As everyone switches to working remotely, it's important to look for new ways to increase customer retention.
 With prospecting slowing down, it's important to take every step you can to build customer loyalty in order to retain them.
 Your client base will recognize your effort and be willing to reciprocate it.
 While these strategies won't yield overnight results, it's important to stick with them and do everything you can.